-Sports photography – most challenging, yet the most rewarding genre of photography.
+Sports photography – the most challenging, yet the most rewarding genre of photography.

-Sports photography is one of the toughest genre of photography where both the camera and photographer are tested to their maximum limits.
-A sports photographer is stretched with his abilities to concentrate, focus and stay attentive all the time, be it on field or off field.
+Sports photography is one of the toughest genres of photography where both the camera and photographer are tested to their maximum limits.
+A sports photographer is stretched with his abilities to concentrate, focus and stay attentive all the time, be it on the field or off the field.

-In any sport, there is continuous movement taking place, where the athletes on field make sports photographing challenging, which eventually puts on test, the skill set and features of both, the photographer and the camera.
-The cameraman has to work on the field for long hours, often spending ideal time waiting for “that wow moment” or “that on spot light” or “that perfect angle”.
-The cameraman has to plan and execute various aspects together with regards to the game and his assets, to achieve the desired shots of the entire game.
+In any sport, there is a continuous movement taking place, where the athletes on the field make sports photographing challenging.
+This eventually puts the photographer to the test.
+Skill set and features of both, the photographer and the camera are tested to limits.
+The agility of the cameraman and the flexibility of his equipment is at most necessary.
+Cameraman has to work on the field for long hours.
+He often spends ideal time waiting for “that wow moment”.
+“That perfect location”, “That on spot light” or “That accurate angle” is the differentiator between a winning shot and an ordinary picture.
+The cameraman has to plan and execute various aspects together with regard to the game and his assets, to achieve the desired shots of the entire game.

-One of the most important aspects is keeping the shutter speed high.
+One of the most important aspects is keeping the camera shutter speed high.
 A faster shutter speed will help the photographer to freeze the moment and get that near to perfect shot without the motion being blurred.
-In today’s time there are so many technologies that can be used by a sports photographer to capture moments that can’t be caught even by the human eye.
+In today’s time, there are so many technological advancements that can be used by sports photographer.
+Photo finish can be to captured automatically.
+The moments which human eye cannot distinguish can be easily captured using these techniques.

 Just imagine getting the perfect shot of the athlete at his/her winning first winning moment.
 For somebody who is having a look at that shot it may just be a photograph, but for that athlete, the same photograph speaks the story of his/her first achievement, or maybe the greatest achievement of their life.